MahanVeisi8/RL_practices/Cartpole/Hyperparameters/README.md

 ## Setup
 Details on setting up the environment, installing required libraries, and running the notebook in Google Colab.

+#### Experimental Setup
+Each set of hyperparameter was examined under identical training conditions over 1000 episodes, with each variant run in its dedicated directory to prevent overlap and ensure consistency in the experimental conditions.

 ### Prerequisites
 To run this project locally, ensure you have the following Python packages installed:
 ```bash